 There are no general restrictions on export.

-Moreover, the Hydrocarbons Law includes many provisions aiming to facilitate the contractors' possibility to import equipment from abroad and employ foreign individuals, citizens of non-EU countries for works requiring high skills and specialisation.
+The Hydrocarbons Law includes several provisions aiming to facilitate the import of equipment from abroad and the employment of non-EU individuals for works requiring high skills and expertise.

-In terms of local content the Hydrocarbons Law sets forth for the contractors' obligation to train on an annual basis local individuals, technical and scientific personnel.
-The specifications of this obligation including the selection of the local personnel to benefit from the aforementioned provision are set forth by virtue of a Ministerial Decision.
+In terms of local content obligations, the concessionaire has the obligation to train on an annual basis local technical and scientific personnel under specific terms and conditions set forth by virtue of a Ministerial Decision.